 If you are charged with a DUI in Union City, our experienced Union City DUI lawyers at Chestney & Sullivan are prepared to go the distance to avoid a DUI conviction.

 Union City Municipal Court is located at 5060 Union Street, Union City, Georgia 30291.
 The Union City Police Department is located in the same complex.
 The Union City DUI lawyers at Chestney & Sullivan are familiar with how jurisdiction operates.
-The Chief Judge of the Union City Municipal Court is Judge A. Allison.
-Occasionally Judge Freeman, Ewing, or Judge Ross may sit as the municipal court judge.
-The solicitor (prosecutor) is Tracy Moran, who is assigned to prosecute your Union City Driving Under the Influence case.
+Ronald J. Freeman, Sr. is Chief Judge of Union City Municipal Court.
+The Associate Judge is Judge Russell Ross.

 Union City Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want a judge to decide your DUI case without a jury, that is called a “bench trial.”
 The prosecution still has the burden to prove each element of an offense beyond a reasonable doubt.
 The judge then decides if the prosecution has met its burden.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.